ifiokjr/timeywimey/README.md

 #### A potentially simpler solution

 Heard of docker?
-Whoo hasn't right.
+Who hasn't right.
 In true timeywimey spirit we've decided to *mash* that up into this project as well.
 For fun!

 It requires **ZERO** dependencies, except for a pretty hugh docker, docker-compose, *docker-engine*, and a tonne of finger crossing magic.
 But at least you don't need to install selenium to get it running.

 Requirements:

-Ensure that docker>1.10 is installed on your computer.
+Ensure that docker>1.11 is installed on your computer.
 Instructions for [mac](https://docs.docker.com/engine/installation/mac/) and [windows](https://docs.docker.com/engine/installation/windows/)

 To run docker simply use the command but only if you're on a mac with docker machine installed and active.